Seppli11/ZHAW-Summary/summaries/Allgemein/PROG/4_Testing.md

 ## Mock Testing

 Mock testing is used when a class with dependencies should be tested.
 The dependencies can be mocked that it implements the minimal of behaviour to function.
-This allows to only test the class and not its dependencies.
+This allows to only test the class under testing and not its dependencies.

 ### Different Mocking Types